Be a Red Rock Canyon State Park Volunteer!

 Public Volunteer Activities

-Monthly maintenance and habitat restoration projects are scheduled for the first Saturday of each month (with occasional exceptions).
+Monthly maintenance and habitat restoration projects are scheduled for the second Saturday of each month (with occasional exceptions).
 In months of extreme heat or cold, trainings or indoor projects are scheduled.

 Projects that are open to the general public are publicized on our Facebook page, email announcement list, and in the media.